Blue-Terra/kyc-program/README.md

 Doing this means sharing some of the secret sauce that makes Blue Terra possible so that others may expand the model.

-The following is the Anchor Program used in our claim land and kyc process.
+The following is the Anchor Program used in our claim land and KYC process.

 # I. Program